 You may have heard about mis-sold payment protection insurance (PPI), but you’re not really sure what is.
 Read our comprehensive guide to what is PPI and if it’s possible for you to make PPI claims.

-PPI stands, Payment Protection Insurance Policies (PPI).
-PPI was sold to cover loan, credit card or mortgage repayments in case of an accident, sickness or unemployment.
+Payment protection insurance, also known as PPI, was sold to cover loan, credit card or mortgage repayments in case of an accident, sickness or unemployment.

 There is nothing wrong with PPI policies for those who need it and assuming it has been sold correctly.
-However, it has been proven that Payment Protection Insurance has been systematically mis-sold to millions of people.
-If you have taken out a loan, credit card or mortgage in the last few years then you may be entitled to claim PPI charges that you have paid.
+However, PPI has been systematically mis-sold to millions of people.
+If you have taken out a loan, credit card or mortgage in the last few years, then you may be entitled to make a PPI claim.

-In practice, these policies were often sold without much investigation in order to boost company’s profit margins and commission for the advisers which is why many people are now entitled to a PPI reclaim.
+In practice, these policies were often sold without the above questions and information.
+The sales of PPI were made to boost a company’s profit margins and commission for the advisers.